markbrennand/force-framework/source/dependency/README.md

 [example](https://github.com/markbrennand/force-frameworks/tree/gh-pages/example/dependency) directory show how to register a _BindingCheck_ for each of the example classes.

-**Important: An Exception will be thrown on the first use of the _Dependency_ class if any of the bindings added to it either programmatically, or from the custom object, do not have a _BindingCheck_ class to validate it.**
+**Important: An Exception will be thrown on the first use of the _DependencyV1_ class if any of the bindings added to it either programmatically, or from the custom object, do not have a _BindingCheck_ class to validate it.**

 ## Injection